-This partnership makes it possible for the SME to have access to R&D contracts in partnership with ONERA, to scientific expertise in the entire civil and defense aerospace field and to technology by means of licenses, simulations, calculations, testing tools, simulation tools or software runs and technological watches.
+Such partnerships make it possible for the SME to have access to R&D contracts in partnership with ONERA, to scientific expertise across the entire civil and defense aerospace field, and to technology by means of licenses, simulations, calculations, testing tools, simulation tools or software runs and technological watches.

-This can reinforce its competitive advantages within the framework of R&D contracts by development of technologies in addition to their use launching of the computations on the ONERA supercomputers proposing solutions comprising a stronger scientific added value thanks to the contribution of ONERA, both by becoming integrated into experimental projects and technological demonstrations, and by allowing more competitive services with a better adjusted division of the types of services provided by ONERA and the SME.
+These can reinforce its competitive advantages from accumulating competencies out of the framework of R&D contracts, by proposing solutions that involve a stronger scientific added value thanks to the contribution of ONERA;

+both from becoming first phases of technology transfer.
+To allow later developments, up to the marketing of products, ONERA has adapted its Spin-off Charter, as another collaboration tool, in order to support integrated into experimental projects and technological demonstrations, and by allowing more competitive services with a better adjusted division of the types of services provided by ONERA and the SME.
-&lt;sup>9 for SMEs involving themselves also in the

-INTERNATIONAL CONFERENCE of SCIENTIFIC PAPER AFASES 2011 Brasov, 26-28 May 2011 b) Benefits and opportunities for ONERA

-It gives access to markets and customers that would be difficult for an SME to reach alone, since the latter will now have the benefit of the "ONERA Partner" label to present to large institutional and industrial accounts.
+They permit giving access to markets and customers that would be difficult for an SME to reach alone, since the latter will now have the benefit of the "ONERA Partner" label to present to large institutional and industrial accounts, thereby dodging some of the weaknesses of being small through taking part in the cooperation project.